 Weather is no impediment to this Biddy group although excess rain can damage musical instruments.
 Kilgobnet’s Biddy comprises of 20-30 people and the camaraderie is obvious.
 The enthusiasm in both participation and in receiving the Biddy is immense as is the stamina needed by its members to entertain for hours on end.

 Such a unique endeavour doesn’t go unnoticed with the Kilgobnet group featuring in mainstream media, most notably on RTE’s main news bulletin.
 Sean Hurley of Radio Kerry accompanied the group on the same night as I did for his Kerrywide show, the podcast of which is here.

 It’s astonishing to see a sizeable amount of artistic talent in an area with such a small population but this is the result of Kilgobnet’s holistic school ethos.
-Above all, activities such as the Biddy are part and parcel of our heritage and culture, and the preservation of this tradition is a testament to the strength and spirit of this small but big-hearted community.
+Above all, activities such as the Biddy are part and parcel of our culture and heritage, and the preservation of this tradition is a testament to the strength and spirit of this small but big-hearted community.
 Long may this community and tradition last.

 The Lore of Ireland: An encyclopaedia of Myth, Legend and Romance by Dáithí Ó hÓgáin is an excellent all-round guide to Irish festivals and traditions.